ste7677/bliss-initramfs/README.md

 This script generates an initramfs image with all the included files and dependencies needed to mount your filesystem.

-It was designed primarily to be a simple alternative to genkernel for booting Gentoo Linux on Native ZFS (Not FUSE), but it supports a few other combinations such as LUKS, ZFS on LUKS, RAID, and LVM.
+It was designed primarily to be a simple alternative to genkernel or dracut for booting Gentoo Linux on Native ZFS (Not FUSE) and supports a few other combinations such as LUKS, ZFS on LUKS, RAID, and LVM.

 All you need to do is run "./mkinitrd", select the options you want "a-la-carte",